-Associate Professor Angela Battle has an interdisciplinary education.
+Associate Professor Emeritus Angela Battle has an interdisciplinary education.
 She received her B.F.A. in Painting from Virginia Commonwealth University in 1980 and returned to complete a B.S. in Biology in 1996.
 She continued her education at the University of New Mexico to complete an M.F.A. in Painting in 1999.
-She has taught at Drake University for the past 13 years as the major professor in painting.
-She also teaches several interdisciplinary courses that reflect her scholarly interests in the intersections between art and the natural world.
+She teaches at Drake as the major professor in painting.
+She also teaches several interdisciplinary courses that reflect her scholarly interests in the intersections between art, self and the natural world.
 She has exhibited nationwide from San Francisco, California to Richmond, Virginia.

 Of her artwork she writes: These days I make ledgers built of

 pages of imagery in gouache and ball point pen on paper that

 layer together and are usually intended to be encountered as a

 loose book that may be leafed through.
 Each ledger is titled to

 give hint to what may drive the ranging imagery within.
 All of my

 work is a long contemplation of wild life all around - an accounting

 of appearances and vanishings, ephemerally or permanently, all

 of it questioning personal experiences ‘out there’ that are filled